-Specific prevention and awareness programs include:

-Take Back the Night

-SUNY Oneonta participates in Sexual Assault Awareness Month each April with a series of campus wide events to educate the campus community about ways to prevent violence, especially sexual assault and other VAWA crimes.
+Specific prevention and awareness programs include: Take Back the Night SUNY Oneonta participates in Sexual Assault Awareness Month each April with a series of campus wide events to educate the campus community about ways to prevent violence, especially sexual assault and other VAWA crimes.
 Violence Prevention Week features a variety of activities for students, faculty, staff, and the larger community, culminating in Take Back the Night, the international event designed to raise awareness and promote the prevention of sexual violence in all forms.

-Campus Clarity online program
+SUNY SPARC online program

-The "Think About It" program and supplemental programs are used at SUNY Oneonta to educate all incoming students prior to orientation, about the assumptions and stereotypes associated with sexual violence, dating violence, domestic violence, stalking, and harassment.
+The Sexual & Interpersonal violence Prevention and Response Course (SPARC) program and supplemental programs are used at SUNY Oneonta to educate all incoming students prior to orientation, about the assumptions and stereotypes associated with sexual violence, dating violence, domestic violence, stalking, and harassment.
 It also helps students understand the meaning of consent, how to help a friend, and how to intervene in a situation that might escalate to a sexual assault.
+The program also educates students on Title IX reporting and accommodations.
 Students who do not complete the program are prohibited from registering for classes.